InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training: Implementation

 \section{Implementation}

 We implement \name in approximately 5K lines of code using Python, CUDA, and Triton~\cite{tillet2019triton}.
-The SCIP~\cite{BolusaniEtal2024OO} library is leveraged to solve the MILP problems.
+The SCIP~\cite{BolusaniEtal2024OO} library is leveraged to solve the ILP problems.
 Built on PyTorch, \name integrates the flash-attn~\cite{DBLP:flash_attn, DBLP:flash_attn_2} library for variable-length sequence packing and adopts NCCL~\cite{nccl} as the communication backend.
 Additionally, several key points in our implementation are highlighted as follows.

-\paragraph{Tailored FSDP for Elastic Pipeline Parallelism} FSDP operates orthogonally to sequence parallelism (SP) and is commonly combined with SP to reduce model state memory overhead.
-Although PyTorch FSDP~\cite{DBLP:pytorch-fsdp} serves as the most widely-used implementation, its native version is not compatible with pipeline parallelism with gradient accumulation. \name's runtime engine seamlessly integrates PyTorch FSDP with EPP, which features a dynamic pipeline schedule while preserving the ability to overlap ZeRO communications with computation.
+\textit{Tailored FSDP for Elastic Pipeline Parallelism.} FSDP operates orthogonally to SP and is commonly combined with SP to reduce model state memory overhead.
+Although PyTorch FSDP~\cite{DBLP:pytorch-fsdp} serves as the most widely-used implementation, its native version is not compatible with pipeline parallelism with gradient accumulation. \name's runtime engine seamlessly integrates PyTorch FSDP with EPP, allowing ZeRO communication to be overlapped with computation when a dynamic pipeline schedule of EPP is adopted.

-\paragraph{Global Buffer for KV Intermediate Activations} TPP requires meticulous management of contexts, where keys, values, and their gradients have unique materialization and eviction patterns, differing from other activations.
-These patterns introduce additional complexity when combined with activation checkpointing.
-To prevent memory leaks, we explicitly manage the allocation and deallocation of these intermediate activations by maintaining a global buffer.
+\textit{Fused In-Place Cross-Entropy.} The peak memory usage during LLM training typically occurs at the beginning of the backward pass, i.e., when the cross-entropy loss starts its backward computation, where the logits' gradients as well as some intermediate tensors are materialized, introducing non-negligible estimation bias on peak memory.
+We adopt Megatron-LM~\cite{megatron-lm}'s fused in-place cross-entropy operator to eliminate the materialization of other tensors, aligning the peak memory usage with our cost model.